-The Ribble Valley constituency encompasses the all towns and villages of Ribble Valley Borough Council and the South Ribble Borough Council wards of Bamber Bridge, Lostock Hall, Farington and Tardy Gate.
+The Ribble Valley constituency encompasses all the towns and villages of Ribble Valley Borough Council and the South Ribble Borough Council wards of Bamber Bridge, Lostock Hall, Farington and Tardy Gate.

 Ribble Valley became his inspiration for 'Middle Earth', for the places he visited and their names often found their way into the famous Lord of the Rings trilogy.